 No matter what causes the skin under your beard to dry out and the beard itself to look flaky, you must act immediately to restore your skin’s moisture and prevent dryness from affecting your beard’s health, appearance, and growth.

-Here’s a rundown of a few tips that will help you moisturize your beard and the skin underneath.
+Here’s a rundown of a few tips that will help you how to moisturize the skin under a beard your beard and best way to moisturize skin under beard.

 First of All, Brush Your Beard